Cape Verde: Guide to exotic island hopping from the islands of Sal and Boa Vista is written by Well Mammen Nielsen.

 Brava - the flower island with an American touch

-Farthest to the southwest is the smallest of the Cape Verde islands: Brava.
-The small, charming island is known for its dramatic cliffs and unique flora and fauna that lie like a green carpet over the sharp lava formations.
-That is why Brava is also called the island of flowers.
+Farthest to the southwest lies the smallest of the Cape Verde islands: Brava.
+The small, charming island is known for its dramatic cliffs and unique flora and fauna, which lie like a green carpet over the sharp lava formations.
+That is why Brava is also called the flower island.

 Few choose to go here - most prefer the neighboring island of Fogo.
 But Brava also has unique places and there are a wealth of beautiful hiking trails around the island.
 You can also step on the pedals or go sailing with one of the small fishing boats.
 But ask the locals for advice before you throw yourself into the waves.